 Take a Fall Ski Lift Ride or Aerial Tour

 There are two ski hills that open in the fall for a fun color ride: Mont Ripley and Mt.
 Bohemia.
 Be sure to call ahead for their specific weekend schedule and hours as they vary.
-If you want more of a panoramic view, the Isle Royale Seaplane is hosting their first aerial fall color tour September 18th through October 20th.
-Rides are 30 minutes long and $99 per person.
+If you want more of a panoramic view, the Isle Royale Seaplane typically offers fall color tours.
+Stay tuned for dates and tour information.

 Enjoy Some Delicious Eats

 The Keweenaw is full of delicious food from cultural meals to local favorites.
 For some fall specific favorites, check out these stops: